hartwigmedical/documentation/data-access-request-guide.md

 ### Clinical Data (TSV format)

-Clinical data will be made available in a **metadata.tar** via GCP.
+Clinical data will be made available in a **metadata.tsv** via GCP.

 Some notes about the clinical data:
 - As much information as possible from the Electronic Case Report Form (eCRF) of the respective clinical studies is gathered.
 Please be aware that records are not guaranteed to be complete.